In addition to extensive

 Sensation and lubrication

-Dr. Ray Sahelian, M.D., author of Natural Sex Boosters, has discovered a combination of exotic herbs from the Amazon jungle, India, China, Malaysia, and Africa, that support healthy desire and performance, as well as to simply enhance sexual pleasure.
+Dr. Ray Sahelian, M.D., author of Natural Sex Boosters, has created a combination of exotic herbs from the Amazon jungle, India, China, Malaysia, and Africa, that support healthy desire and performance, as well as to simply enhance sexual pleasure.
 The natural herbal extracts in this sexual enhancing formula include ashwagandha, catuaba, coleus forskohlii, horny goat weed, maca, mucuna pruriens, muira puama, passion flower, rhodiola, shilajit, tribulus terrestris extract, and tongkat ali.

 Mind Power Rx